Xenonesis/Refresho/docs/FIX_SUMMARY.md

 3. Follow the interactive configuration prompts

 ### Alternative:
-- Use the existing `run_refresh_bot.bat` which handles everything automatically
+- Use the existing `scripts/run_refresh_bot.bat` which handles everything automatically

 ## �� Technical Details